AT THE TANK

 We are turning off the lights!
 In this Festival and environmental initiative, The Tank celebrates innovative performance that utilizes self-sufficient and alternative energy sources.
 Artists are using everything from glow-in-the-dark mouth guards to flashlights and more to shed some light on their work.
 Don't worry - we keep the AC on.

-LadyFest features new work by some of the most exciting lady or gender non-conforming artists in New York - in celebration of womanhood and the female voice, in all its glory.
+LadyFest features new work by some of the most exciting lady and gender non-conforming artists in New York - in celebration of womanhood and the female voice, in all its glory.

 Over the course of one week, The Tank opens the floor to a wide variety of performances and discussions surrounding the topics of sexuality, gender, and equality.
-The works presented will celebrate this community, address challenges that are still faced as we strive for equal civil rights, and evoke or give way to new ideas and perceptions on how we define ourselves, individually, within our own community, and in the global community at large.
-Whether through unity or discordance, these performances and discussions, workshops and forums, ought to shed light on the dynamic individuals and groups who make up the vibrant LGBTQIAP+ community.
+The works presented celebrates this community, addresses challenges that are still faced as we strive for equal civil rights, and evokes or gives way to new ideas and perceptions on how we define ourselves, individually, within our own community, and in the global community at large.
+Whether through unity or discordance, these performances and discussions, workshops and forums, ought to shed light on the dynamic individuals and groups who make up the vibrant LGBTQIA+ community.